-The flow control can be HARDWARE, XON-XOFF, ALL or NONE .
-The value used by default is NONE.
+The flow control can be HARDWARE, XON-XOFF, ALL or NONE.
+Default is NONE.
 The ALL option enables both types of flow control simultaneously.

-As "uartX/X" interfaces do not support HARDWARE flow control neither this option nor the ALL option appear in these types of interfaces.
+As uartX/X interfaces do not support HARDWARE flow control, neither this option nor the ALL option appears in these types of interfaces.

 '''

 ASDP-X Cfg>flow-control <Type of flow control>

 hardware

 xon-xoff

-all

-none

 '''